 Call for project submissions for the residency program

-- The residence can accommodate two artists of two different disciplines at a time1.
+- The residence can accommodate two artists of two different disciplines at a time.

-- City of Sutton in Québec, 10 km from Vermont, where culture and nature build on one another.
+- City of Sutton in the Eastern Townships in Québec where culture and nature build on one another.

 - In the heart of a vibrant, diverse, and dynamic arts community: Sutton has the highest density of artists in Canada and includes art galleries, artists' studios, and a theater where shows and films can be enjoyed.

 - An environment where both French and English cultures merge to form today’s Québecois culture.